benhowell/benhowell.github.com/_drafts/invocation-matters.md

 /ˌɪnvə(ʊ)ˈkeɪʃ(ə)n/

 <p>
 <span markdown="span">_To activate.
-One usually speaks of invoking a function or routine in a program.
-In this sense, the term invoke is synonymous with call._</span>
+The action of invoking someone or something._</span>From the Latin verb invocare "to call on, invoke, to give".
 </p>
   <p>
   Function invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
 That is, until we have to.
 Issues such as scalability and concurrency, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
 Indeed some libraries and languages actually force us to do so.
   </p>
   <p>
-  In this article, we'll take a look at some invocation strategies and outline the pros and cons of each.
+  In this article, we'll take a look at various invocation patterns and outline the pros and cons of each.
   </p>
   <br/>
   </div>